vvpai9/Setting-up-Raspberry-Pi-5/README.md

-2. Connect Pixhawk and Raspberry Pi as shown in the figure:
+2. Connect PixHawk and Raspberry Pi as shown in the figure:

 ![f837b6b1116ec02c3490e34035c2f09da5a62936](https://github.com/user-attachments/assets/7dee1fc9-4551-4b20-94bb-4c6c462b59b1)

 3. Power the Raspberry Pi using BEC module.
+Make sure that the power supply used is atleast 5V/3A (Recommended: 5V/5A (25 W to 27W)).
+Power supply less than 5V/3A may cause performance issues or the Pi may end up abruptly crashing or shutting down.

 a) Check port
 ```